Logan Sargeant: Early and personal life

 Sargeant is currently managed by British race car driver Oliver Gavin through the latter's Oliver Gavin Motorsport Management company.

 Junior racing career

 Karting

 Sargeant began his motorsport career in karting in 2008.
 In his first year, he competed in the Rotax Micro Max class in regional and national championships, finishing third in the Florida Winter Tour and the Rotax Max Challenge USA.
-Sargeant later moved to Europe, where he competed in the ROK Cup International Final, Trofeo Delle Industrie, and WSK Euro Series.
+Sargeant later moved to Europe with his family to compete karting.
+There he took art in the ROK Cup International Final, Trofeo Delle Industrie, and WSK Euro Series.

 In 2015, Sargeant won the CIK-FIA World KFJ Championship, becoming the first American to win an FIA Karting World Championship title since Lake Speed in 1978.
 Sargeant secured his first senior karting title in the 2016 WSK Champions Cup, where he competed in the OK class.